-The expectations for dental implants may vary from patient to patient.
+The expectations for dental implants in Crystal Lake may vary from patient to patient.
 Dr. Christopher Pottorff will discuss your expectations once he evaluates the best course of treatment for your smile.
 Dental implant placement involves the following steps:

 1) Initial consultation: Dr. Christopher Pottorff will discuss the various dental implant options, thoroughly examine your mouth, including taking X-rays or 3D images, and develop a plan for your dental implant surgery.
 3D Imaging and Treatment Planning

 - 3D Imaging and Treatment Planning: State-of-the-art, precise 3D digital imaging, and implant surgical planning software have made implant procedures faster and highly predictable.
 Dr. Pottorff uses these tools to analyze the anatomy of your jaw and determine the best site for implant placement before surgery.
 Proper implant placement shortens recovery time and saves both time and money.

 2) Dental implant placement: During your next scheduled appointment, Dr. Pottorff will place the dental implant in your jawbone where the tooth is missing.
 Although each patient’s experience is unique, many patients find their experience is less painful than expected and usually return to work the next day.
 Depending on the procedure, Dr. Pottorff will administer local anesthesia or IV sedation to keep you comfortable.
 Post-implant surgery discomfort is similar to any other dental surgery.
 You may experience swelling, bruising, minor bleeding, and/or pain.
 Still, most patients usually manage any discomfort with over-the-counter medications.